 In Australia, to be employed as a qualified veterinary nurse you need a specific qualification: ACM40418 Certificate IV in Veterinary Nursing.
 This qualification is gained through a combination of theoretical training and practical work experience in a veterinary hospital.

-How do you look for a job as a vet nurse?
+How to find a job as a vet nurse in Australia?

 You can start your job search both on-line and in person.